 However, studies conducted by the Canadian Research Institute for Law and the Family for the Canadian Forum on Civil Justice show big differences in family law lawyers’ views of mediation, arbitration and litigation.
 Although almost all of the lawyers surveyed by the research institute used litigation to resolve family law disputes, almost all of them preferred not to litigate.
 These lawyers said that:

 litigation costs more than mediation and arbitration to resolve family law disputes, even high-conflict disputes;

 the results they achieve through mediation and arbitration are much more likely to be in the interests of their clients and their clients’ children than the results they achieve through litigation;

 their clients are more satisfied with the results they achieve through mediation and arbitration than the results they achieve through litigation;

 resolving disputes through mediation and arbitration makes it easier for their clients to cooperate with each other in the future than when disputes are resolved through litigation; and,

 litigation takes more than twice as long to wrap up a family law dispute than mediation and arbitration, and can cost up to twice as much.

 Almost four-fifths of the family law lawyers surveyed agreed that mediation is usually cost-effective for their clients and more than three-fifths agreed that arbitration is usually cost-effective for their clients; on the other hand, 87.1% of these lawyers said that litigation is not cost-effective.

-Although litigation has its role — you may have no choice but to go to court if someone is making threats to destroy property or leave the country with the children — it’s not necessarily the best option.
+Although litigation has its role — you may have no choice but to go to court if someone is making threats to destroy property, hurt you or leave the country with the children — it’s not necessarily the best option.
 If you’re concerned about the length of time it will take to get in front of a judge and the amount of money litigation will cost, you owe it to yourself and to your children to think about resolving your family law dispute another way.